Givenchyampulembang/Givenchyampulembang/README.md

 I'm interested in mobile development using dart and flutter languages ​​as frameworks.

-* 🌍  I'm based in Jayapura
+* 🌍  I'm based in Jayapura, Indonesia
 * ✉️  You can contact me at [givenchyampulembang01@gmail.com](mailto:givenchyampulembang01@gmail.com)
 * 🧠  I'm learning a dart and flutter
 * 🤝  I'm open to collaborating